deren-teo/deren-teo.github.io/_posts/2023-05-25-visualising_resnets_using_tsne.md

 ![](/images/2023-05-25_tsne.png)

 Not bad!
-Although variance is inevitably lost when we reducing from 1024 dimensions all the way down to 2, the various animal classes nevertheless appear reasonably well separated.
+Although variance is inevitably lost when we reducing from 1024 dimensions all the way down to 2, the various flower classes nevertheless appear reasonably well separated.
 The relative distances between the classes also contains semantic meaning.
-For example, penguins and tigers are fairly well removed from the remaining classes.
-This probably reflects their distinctive colouration among the select animals.
-Meanwhile, the clusters of kangaroos and wolves appear much closer together.
-In a similar vein, this could be because their predominant colours are similar, and also have somewhat comparable anterior body shapes.
+For example, tulips and chamomiles are fairly well removed from the remaining classes.
+This probably reflects their distinctive shape compared to the other flowers.
+Meanwhile, roses and dandelions appear almost on top of each other.
+This is interesting, because we don't see them as being very similar at all.
+This is probably a case of variance being lost in projecting the data to a lower dimension.
+Given the classification accuracy, it's likely that these two classes are well separated in the model's feature space.

 ## In summary